Save the Classic Liner Campaign founded in 1995

 To transform the S.S.
 United States, which at one time, became the most powerful and fastest vessel in the world, setting a record, which still stands by the way, for the fastest Trans-Atlantic crossing in 1952, would cost between $700 million to $800 million, Mr. Rodriguez told the Times

-The project is an
+The project is an interesting one for

 Above & below: The superbly beautifully balanced S.S.
 United States seen as built and we see an illustration as